whoschek/bzfs/README.md

 *  This option takes as input parameters a time range filter and an optional rank range filter.
-It separately computes the results for each filter and returns aka includes the UNION of both results.
+It separately computes the results for each filter and selects the UNION of both results.
 To instead use a pure rank range filter (no UNION), or a pure time range filter (no UNION), simply use '0..0' to indicate an empty time range, or omit the rank range, respectively.
 This option can be specified multiple times.

     <b>*Replication Example (UNION):* </b>